Skip to main content

 Bone Grafts Before Dental Implants: What You Need to Know

-What Is Bone Grafting?
+What is Bone Grafting?

-Bone grafting for dental implants is a normal and pain-free treatment option that becomes necessary when a patient lacks the healthy bone structure needed to perform a successful dental implant surgery.
+Bone grafting for dental implants is a normal and pain free treatment option that becomes necessary when a patient lacks the healthy bone structure needed to perform a successful dental implant surgery.

 Why Might I Need Bone Grafts?